kkwong44/brainpower/README.md

 The functional testing is to ensure the site and the game is behave as expected.

 Click [here](readme/testing/report-functional-testing.md) for the functional testing report.

+**Responsive Testing**

+The responsive testing is to ensure the site is displaying correctly on all devices.
+The live site has been tested on PC, tablet and mobile phone.

+Click [here](readme/testing/report-responsive-testing.md) for the responsive testing report.

 ___

 ## Validator Testing